 Here we briefly conclude the calculation of the four-point function of Ising CFT, following the lecture notes in Ref.~\cite{simmons2017TASICFBSNotes}.
-For simplicity, we only consider the CFT on a plane.
+For simplicity, we consider only the CFT on a plane.

-In a CFT, $N$-point correlation functions can be completely determined from the ``CFT data'', which are the scaling dimensions $\Delta_{\mathcal{O}_i}$ and the OPE coefficients $C_{\mathcal{O}_i\mathcal{O}_j\mathcal{O}_k}$.
-In particular, one uses \eqref{eq:CFTOPE} to replace the product of two operators into the sum of single operators and iteratively convert the problem to the problem of calculating $(N-1)$-point functions.
+In a CFT, the $N$-point correlation functions can be completely determined from the ``CFT data'', which are the scaling dimensions $\Delta_{\mathcal{O}_i}$ and the OPE coefficients $C_{\mathcal{O}_i\mathcal{O}_j\mathcal{O}_k}$.
+In particular, \eqref{eq:CFTOPE} is used to replace the product of two operators into the sum of single operators and iteratively convert the problem to the problem of calculating $(N-1)$-point functions.